Skip to content

 NRW mechanical engineering sets standards worldwide

-Mechanical engineering continues to be successful on the world markets.
+The mechanical engineering sector continues to be successful on the world markets.
 Mechanical engineering is the most export-intensive sector in North Rhine-Westphalia.
-Around 70 percent of the machinery and equipment produced here is exported.
-In 2022, companies exported machinery and equipment worth €32.4 billion, which was higher than in 2021 (€30.4 billion).
+Around 70 per cent of the machines and systems produced here are exported.
+In 2024, companies exported machinery and equipment worth 34.0 billion euros, which was lower than in 2023 (35.7 billion euros).